 She earned a bachelor’s degree from Perdue University in speech-language pathology, her master’s degree in special education from Arcadia University, and her Ph.D. from Temple in educational psychology/special education.
 She is certified in the state of New Jersey as a teacher of the handicapped for grades K-12, and is a doctoral level Board Certified Behavior Analyst â (BCBA-D).
 She has particular interests in the scope and sequence of ABA based curricula, as well as evidence-based teaching procedures.

-The Southeast campus offers:
+The Southeast at Marlton campus offers:

 - Low student-to-staff ratio